Table of Contents

 - Establish a policy regarding compensatory time accumulation and use that addresses the following:

-- When compensatory time may be accumulated and that supervisory approval for compensatory time accumulation is required;
+- When compensatory time may be accumulated and that manager approval for compensatory time off accumulation is required;

-- Whether you will require employees to use accumulated compensatory time before you will approve annual leave use;
+- Whether you will require employees to use accumulated compensatory time before you will approve use of vacation time off;

 - Whether your unit wishes to establish its own cap on compensatory time accumulation to minimize possible financial liability for payment.